Kshitij68/jdatech.github.io/_posts/2020-03-16-dask-usage-at-blue-yonder.markdown

 One typical use case that we have is downloading large amounts of data from a database into a dataset.
-We use Dask/Distributed here as a means to parallelize the download and the graph is an extremely simple: a lot of parallel nodes downloading pieces of data into a blob and one reduction node writing the dataset metadata (basically a dictionary what data can be found in which blob).
+We use Dask/Distributed here as a means to parallelize the download and the graph is an extremely simple: a lot of parallel nodes downloading pieces of data into a blob and one reduction node writing the dataset metadata (which is basically a dictionary what data can be found in which blob).

 ### Doing computations on a dataset